KatieFrogs/vgmstream-web/README.md

 ## vgmstream-web
-Brings [vgmstream](https://vgmstream.org/) to web browsers.
-Supports seamlessly looping music playback from various video game audio formats.
+Brings [vgmstream](https://vgmstream.org/) to web browsers. vgmstream-web is a video game audio player that supports seamlessly looping music playback with various exotic audio formats.
 Powered by WebAssembly, it supports any platform with a web browser, like a desktop, mobile device, or video game console.

 https://katiefrogs.github.io/vgmstream-web/